-DUCrimR 49.1-1 REDACTION OF PERSONAL IDENTIFIERS
+DUCrimR 49.1-1 REDACTING REDACTION OF PERSONAL IDENTIFIERS

-(a) Redacting Personal Identifiers in Court Filings.

-- (1) A party must redact the personal identifiers listed in Fed.
+- (a) Redacting Personal Identifiers in Pleadings Court Filings. - (1) The filer A party must redact personal information in filings with the court, as required by personal identifiers listed in Fed.
 R. Crim.
-P. 49.1 in every court filing made by that party. - (2) When a motion to unseal is filed and granted or a seal is set to expire, at least 10 days before the seal expires, the filing party must provide to the Clerk's Office a copy of the document that redacts the personal identifiers listed in Fed.
+P. 49.1.
+The in every court may order redaction filing made by that party.

+When a motion to unseal is filed and granted or a seal is set to expire, at least 10 days before the seal expires, the filing party must provide to the Clerk's Office a copy of additional the document that redacts the personal identifiers by motion and order in a specific case or as to a specific document or documents.

+- (2) Redactinglisted in Fed.
 R. Crim.
 P. 49.1.
-The redacted copy will be added to the docket and become available to the public at the time the seal expires.

-(b) Reviewing Transcripts to Redact Personal Identifiers.
+The redacted copy will be added to the docket and become available to the public at the time the seal expires. - (b) Reviewing Transcripts to Redact Personal Identifiers in Transcripts. - Attorneys are responsible to review transcripts for personal information which is required to be redacted under Fed.
+Within 14 days after receiving R. Grim.
+P. 49.1 and provide notice to the that a court reporter of the redactions which must be made before the has filed an original transcript becomes available through PACER.
+Unless otherwise ordered by the court, the attorney, each party must review the entire transcript for personal identifiers, including the following portions of the transcript:

+sections:

+(1)(A) opening and closing statements made on the party's behalf; (2)(B) statements of the party;

+(3)(C) the testimony of any witnesses called by the party; and

+(D) sentencing proceedings; and

+(4)(E) any other portion of the transcript asif ordered by the court.-
-- (1) Within 14 days after receiving notice that a court reporter has filed an original transcript, each party must review the entire transcript for personal identifiers, including the following sections: - (A) opening and closing statements made on the party's behalf; - (B) statements of the party; - (C) the testimony of any witnesses called by the party; - (D) sentencing proceedings; and - (E) any other portion of the transcript if ordered by the court. - (2) If no redactions are necessary, no action is needed, and the transcript will be electronically available on PACER 90 days after a court reporter files the original transcript.

-(c) Procedure for Redacting Transcripts.
+Redaction responsibilities apply to the attorneys even if the requestor of the transcript is the court or a member of the public, including the media.

+- (2) If no redactions are necessary, no action is needed, and the transcript will be electronically available on PACER 90 days after a court reporter files the original transcript. - (c) Procedure for Reviewing and-Redacting Transcripts.

-If redaction is required:
+UponIf redaction is required:

-(1) within 21 days after receiving notice that a transcript has been filed, a party must file a Notice of Intent to Request Redaction;

-- (2) within 42 days after receiving notice that a transcript has been filed, a party must file a Redaction Request, specifically identifying the page and line number and the specific redaction requested; and - (3) within 63 days after filing the transcript, a court reporter must make the requested redactions and file the redacted transcript.
+- (1) within 21 days after receiving notice of the filing of that a transcript with the court, the attorneys must within 7 business days review the transcript and, if necessary, filehas been filed, a party must file a Notice of Intent to Request Redaction of the Transcript.
+Within 21 calendar days of the filing of the; - (2) within 42 days after receiving notice that a transcript the attorneyshas been filed, a party must file a notice of redactions to be made.
+The Redaction Request, specifically identifying the page and line number and the specific redaction requested; and - (3) within 63 days after filing the transcript, a court reporter must make the requested redactions must be made by the court reporter within 31 calendar days of the filing of the transcript and a and file the redacted copy of the transcript promptly be filed with the clerk.
+Transcripts that do not require redactions and redacted transcripts must be electronically available on PACER 90 days after filing of the original transcript by the court reporter.